Columbine21/Multimodal-ERC/README.md

  	1. bc-lstm: Context-Dependent Sentiment Analysis in User-Generated Videos [2017 02]
  	2. DialogueRnn: DialogueRNN: An Attentive RNN for Emotion Detection in Conversations [2019 05]

+Our Code Base: **NOW SUPPORT bc-lstm & dialogueRnn on IEMOCAP & MELD **

+​																	TO BE CONTINUE …

 #### Methods Transfered from MSA

 This kind of Methods focus on how to use multimodal information on different multimodal datasets.
-But failed to take different speaker & speaker's history utterance into account. *They are usually used to verify proposed multimodal methods having the ability of modeling context & speakers' info.*
+But failed to take different speaker & speaker's history utterance into account.
+They are usually used to verify proposed multimodal methods having the ability of modeling context & speakers' info.

 Typical Methods:

 1. TFN :Tensor Fusion Network for Multimodal Sentiment Analysis [2017 07]
 2. MFN: Memory Fusion Network for Multi-view Sequential Learning [2018 02]

+Our Code Base: **NOW SUPPORT bc-lstm & dialogueRnn on IEMOCAP & MELD **

+​																	TO BE CONTINUE …

 #### Memory Network Methods